 So what happened?
 When were the forests wiped away?
 Or was it a gradual progression that occurred as the population increased?
 The answer is a combination of all three questions, and we have the Nazis to blame for its greatest deforestation efforts.

-The Nazis were astute in the art of secrecy and hypocrisy.
-It goes without saying that their methods of implementing “solutions” were ruthlessly efficient, including deforestation that resulted from militarization.
+Astute in the art of secrecy and hypocrisy, it goes without saying that the Germans implemented “solutions” that were ruthlessly efficient and clandestine.
+When deforestation resulted from militarization, the Nazi regime stayed silent.

-On the surface, the Nazis touted their inherent love of the forests.
+On the surface, propaganda ran amok demonstrating Germany's inherent and sacred love of the forests.
 In the 1936 film, Ewiger Wald (Eternal Forest) captured the symbiosis between people and the woods.
 The Eternal Forest, like the eternal people, the Volksgemeinschaft, or national community of the “chosen people” and their inextricably linked connection to and protection of the woods, made this film a National Socialist favorite.
 Although there were “ecological components of Nazism” that readily compared the spirit of the forest to its people, the Nazi regime was rapidly destroying large swaths of its woodlands in favor of an industrial empire (Gerhard, 114).

 Although Germany’s forests have regained one million hectares in the last five decades and is among the most “densely wooded countries in Europe,” the fact that population growth now exceeds 81 million, the once endless, magical woods are merely a fractured forest comprised of a network of smaller woodlands on an inevitable track toward extinction.